 What is the purpose of Freemasonry?
 One of its most basic purposes is to make good men even better.
-We try to place an emphasis on the individual man by strengthening his character, improving his moral and spiritual outlook, and broadening his mental horizons.
+We place an emphasis on the individual man by helping him strengthen his character, improving his moral and spiritual outlook, and broadening his mental horizons.

 We believe in the principles of personal responsibility and morality, encouraging each member to practice in his daily life the lessons taught through symbolic ceremonies within the lodge.
 One of the universal doctrines of Freemasonry is a belief in the “Brotherhood of Man and the Fatherhood of God”.